- Officially » Türkiye Cumhuriyeti

 - Turkey, by land mass, is positioned 95% in Asia and 5% in Europe.

-- On the verge of overtourism: Istanbul (World Travel & Tourism Council, 2019)
+- Istanbul, pre-pandemic, was on the verge of over-tourism (World Travel & Tourism Council, 2019)

 - Fethiye to Antalya (Spring and fall are the best time)